Sir John Monash, Personal Files Book 12, 3 April - 30 April 1916, Part 6

 Event had been looked forward to with much anticipation.

-Seeing that the [massing] of the
+Seeing that the manning of the

 Defences of the Canal could not be neglected

-there was, tribulation among those units &
+there was tribulation among those units &

-offcers & men to whose lot it fell to supply
+officers & men to whose lot it fell to supply

 the garrison & perform the duties necessary